 Scrum provides multiple opportunities for the team and its stakeholders to come together, inspect, and validate the work being done.
 Because the work does not happen in a black box, everyone can see what the team is doing and what to expect.

 The Product Backlog is a living document that the Product Owner shares with the rest of the team and their stakeholders.
 Because the Backlog is visible and shared among team members and stakeholders, everyone knows what the team is working on and what’s coming next.
 The work that the team commits to is not dictated by the Product Owner, but is negotiated with the team members.
 User Stories are not hard-written requirements, but rather placeholders for conversations.
 The team self-organizes to find the best ways to do the work and deliver the expected results.

 The Sprint Review is a key moment in the Sprint timeline wherein the team has the opportunity to share the work done with stakeholders and customers, and collect their feedback.
 Customers and stakeholders gain visibility into the work, and the team can adjust the plan if needed.

 Transparency enables stronger collaboration, promotes trust among everyone involved, and reduces the risks of rework.

 Scrum provides multiple opportunities for inspecting both the work product and the process that the team adopts to create it.
 Stakeholders and customers have opportunities to participate in the development process at regular intervals and to provide feedback on the work being done.
-The Product Owner reviews and accepts the work as the development team completes it.
+The Product Owner reviews and accepts the work as the Developers complete it.
 And the team reviews its processes and finds ways to better work together.

 By inspecting the work being done, the team creates an environment that fosters transparency and adaptation to changing conditions.